FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/PersonalDevelopmentPlan.md

 1. I want to always hand in assignments on time.
 2. I want to broaden my knowledge independently in a self driven way.
 3. I want to reflect on my performance and actions in the project and improve based on that.
+4. I want to be present on time every day.

 **investigative ability (IA):**
 1. I want to analyse problems that hinder the groups and projects progress and find ways to -resolve them.